jarret/onionstudio/README.md

 If you provide a .png file with alpha channel transparency, the transparent pixels will be dropped from the purchase, allowing you to cleanly place irregularly-shaped images on top of others.

-## Pricing
+### Pricing

 Each pixel costs 1 satoshi to draw, which is inexpensive, unless you are drawing a large .png image, for which the costs can add up quickly.
 The scripts will require you to opt-in with the `--big` flag to draw more than 1000 pixels in one instruction.
-It is suggested that you test things out with small draws to validate your understanding before getting more ambitious.
+It is suggested that you test things out with small draws to validate your setup and understanding before getting more ambitious.

-## Drawing via Standalone Client
+### Drawing via Standalone Client

 In this repository, the [onionstudio-draw.py](onionstudio-draw.py) executable will draw pixels via your provided input parameters.
 However, it will need to be pointed at the JSON-RPC file of your running C-Lightning node which is typically in your `lightning-dir`.
 You will also need to choose between `manual` and `png` mode for the style of drawing.